Double act: Early development

-The model for the modern double act began in the British music halls and the American vaudeville scene of the late 19th century.
+The model for the modern double act began in the English music halls and the American vaudeville scene of the late 19th century.
 Here, the straight man was needed to repeat the lines of the comic because audiences were noisy.
 A dynamic soon developed in which the straight man was a more integral part of the act, setting up jokes for the comic to deliver a punch line.
 Popular draws included acts like George Burns and Gracie Allen (who initially operated with Burns as the comic but quickly switched roles when Gracie's greater appeal was recognized), Abbott and Costello, Flanagan and Allen, Gallagher and Shean, Smith and Dale, and Lyons and Yosco.
+Occasionally both partners would be comedic or madcap, such as Olsen and Johnson.
 The dynamic evolved, with Abbott and Costello using a modern and recognizable formula in routines such as Who's on First? in the 1930s and Flanagan and Allen using "cross talking".